-Industry (INDTCODX) and occupation (OCCPCODX) codes were assigned by professional coders based on verbatim responses.
-Coding is done based on the classification systems used in the 1990 Census.
-The codes are determined at a detailed 3-digit level and then collapsed into broader groups on the file to assure the confidentiality of the records.
+Industry and occupation codes were assigned by professional coders at the Census Bureau based on verbatim responses.
+The codes are determined at a detailed 4-digit level and then collapsed into broader groups on the file to assure the confidentiality of the records.
+INDCODEX contains industry information and OCCCODEX contains occupation information.